futuraprime/bach-canons/raw.md

 These transformations are somewhat harder to see, but still follow the same patterns as before.

-The final transition is in tempo… [find canon]

 Combining these forms together CONTEXT CONTEXT CONTEXT WRAP

 —